hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

 ![Kernel density graph](https://github.com/hernana8/WWUAdvancedPaleo/blob/master/Kernel.png)

+It certainly has a bell-shape to it.
+Gaussian distribution is the "normal" distribution where data close to the mean are more frequent in occurrence than data away from the mean.
+We certainly render a representation of that on this kernel graph.

 **(8)Find the mean of ResampledMeans, is it similar to the mean of the original data?**

+`mean(ResampledMeans)` has a value of 24.27991.
+Our original value is 24.30135.

 **(9)Sort ResampledMeans from lowest to highest.
 [Hint: We learned how to sort a vector in Lab 6].**

+`sort(ResampledMeans)`

 **(10)Now that you have sorted ResampledMeans, what is the 2.5th percentile of ResampledMeans and what is the 97.5th percentile of Resampled means.
 If you do not know what a percentile is, or how to calculate it, you can use google.
 Show your code.**

+`quantile(ResampledMeans, c(0.025, .975))`

+*2.5%    97.5%
+21.71473 26.69090*

 **(11)Incidentally, these numbers (your answer to question 5) are the lower and upper confidence interval of the mean!
 Qualitatively explain why this is the case.**